ISI-apex/hpsc-bsp/README.md

 1. `hpsc.dtb` - the Chiplet device tree for SMP Linux
 1. `u-boot.bin` - the U-boot bootloader for the dual A53 cluster

-The actual build directories for these files are located in the directory: `${WORKING_DIR}/work/poky_build/tmp/work`.
+The actual build directories for these files are located in the directory: `${WORKING_DIR}/work/hpsc-yocto-hpps/poky_build/tmp/work`.

 Other Build
 -----------

-Building the remaining components has additional prerequisites.
-First, the ARM bare metal toolchain bin directory must be on `PATH`, e.g. in `/opt`:

-	export PATH=$PATH:/opt/gcc-arm-none-eabi-7-2018-q2-update/bin
+To build the remaining (aka "other") artifacts, run:

+	./build-hpsc-other.sh

-The bare metal toolchain is used to build (within `${WORKING_DIR}/work/`):
+The bare metal toolchain is fetched and installed, then used to build (within `${WORKING_DIR}/work/`):

 1. `hpsc-baremetal/trch/bld/trch.elf` - TRCH firmware
 1. `hpsc-baremetal/rtps/bld/rtps.uimg` - RTPS R52 firmware
-1. `u-boot-r52/u-boot.bin` - u-boot for the RTPS R52s
+1. `u-boot-rtps-r52/u-boot.bin` - u-boot for the RTPS R52s

 The host compiler is used to build: